Delta Science Fellows Program 2018

 - Delta Conservancy Strategic Plan

 Fellowship applicants must include a letter of support from the research mentor they plan to work with on the proposed effort.
-Research mentors must be scientists actively engaged in environmental science, social studies, policy, or economics as the primary focus of their position, with a publication record in peer-reviewed scientific journals, and, for those working at academic institutions, employed at the tenure-track level of Assistant Professor or higher (academics holding non-teaching, research faculty positions and/or those permitted by their institution to serve as principal investigators on grants are also eligible to be research mentors).
+Research mentors must be scientists actively engaged in environmental science, social science, policy, or economics as the primary focus of their position, with a publication record in peer-reviewed scientific journals.
+Research mentors working at academic institutions must be employed at the tenure-track level of Assistant Professor or higher (academics holding non-teaching, research faculty positions and/or those permitted by their institution to serve as principal investigators on grants are also eligible to be research mentors).

 Applicants for the pre-doctoral fellowship should be working with a research mentor from the academic institution at which (s)he is enrolled.
 Applicants for the postdoctoral fellowship may work with mentors from any academic or research institution.

 In addition to working with research mentors, fellows are required to collaborate with at least one community mentor(s) familiar with existing data and resource issues central to the proposed research.
-Community mentors must be people with scientific training.
-Current involvement with the Delta programs or agencies is preferred.
-Community mentors may be agency scientists (who are interested in analyzing, interpreting and/or expanding data not currently published in peer reviewed journals), restoration program managers, engineers or scientific/technical staff in environmental organizations or stakeholder associations.
-In many cases, people involved in generating existing data will be the most appropriate community mentors.
+Community mentors must have scientific and/or engineering training.
+Current involvement with the Delta programs or agencies working on Delta issues is preferred.
+Community mentors may be agency scientists (who are interested in analyzing, interpreting and/or expanding data not currently published in peer reviewed journals), restoration program managers, engineers or scientific/technical staff in environmental organizations, or stakeholder associations.
+In many cases, people involved in generating and/or providing existing data will be the most appropriate community mentors.

 Fellows will work closely with community mentors, sharing ideas and progress throughout the project.
-Fellows may also communicate their findings and request feedback from an appropriate scientific/technical group within the Delta Science community.
-Examples include, but are not limited to, Interagency Ecological Program project work teams, Ecosystem Restoration Program, California Water Plan, Central Valley Flood Management Planning Program, Delta Protection Commission, Delta Conservancy, California Water and Environmental Modeling Forum.
+Fellows may also communicate their findings and request feedback from an appropriate scientific/technical group focused on the Delta system.
+Examples include, but are not limited to, Interagency Ecological Program project work teams, Ecosystem Restoration Program, California Water Plan, Central Valley Flood Management Planning Program, Delta Protection Commission, Delta Conservancy, and California Water and Environmental Modeling Forum.